vortexmakes/RKH/doc/readme.txt

 \endcode

 \li (7)	Aditionally, by means of single inheritance in C it could be
-		used as state's abstract data.
+		used to supply additional information to state.
-		Aditionally, implementing the single inheritance in C is very simply by literally embedding the base type, RKHPPRO_T in this case, as the first member of the derived structure.
+		Implementing the single inheritance in C is very simply by literally embedding the base type, RKHPPRO_T in this case, as the first member of the derived structure.
 		This argument is optional, thus it could be declared as NULL.